Lecture 2

 Creating a Toy Dataset

-Often in computational science we test our strategies on toy datasets, simplified data that allows for easier debugging and understanding of the problem at task.
-In this case, rather than use a real image, we construct a geometric image that will be easier to analyse visually for its correctness when it comes to denoising and deblurring.
-The dataset is also dimensioned to have a batch and color channel to follow some of the conventions for working with torch tensors, and later some machine learning frameworks.
-That is \(B \times C \times H \times W\), with a single sample, single channel, and a 256x256 image having dimensions \(1 \times 1 \times 256 \times 256\).
+Often in computational science we test our strategies on toy datasets — simplified data that allows for easier debugging and understanding of the problem at hand.
+In this case, rather than use a real image, we construct a geometric image that will be easier to analyze visually for correctness when it comes to denoising and deblurring.
+The dataset is also dimensioned with batch and color channels, following the conventions for working with PyTorch tensors and, later, machine learning frameworks.
+That is, \(B \times C \times H \times W\): a single sample, a single channel, and a \(256 \times 256\) image, giving dimensions \(1 \times 1 \times 256 \times 256\).

 Show the code